WadhwaniAI/StudentDropoutEWS/README.md

 **Schema:**
 - A valid dataset for training and inference must have a schema consistent with [dataset schema](metadata/dataset_schema.json).
 - Consistency implies that the columns in the dataset are a subset of the columns in the schema.
-- If the columns in the datasethave different names, please modify [dataset schema](metadata/dataset_schema.json).
+- If the columns in the datasethave different names, please modify [dataset schema](metadata/dataset_schema.json).<br>
 **Format:**
 - A dataset (dataframe) file must be of pickle type.
 Example: `dataset/ay2223_grade3.pkl`.
-- Currently, support for other file formats is not provided.
+- Currently, support for other file formats is not provided.<br>
 **Nomenclature:**
 - The basename of a dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
 Example: `ay2223_grade3.pkl`
 - This is important to extract "academic year" and "grade" using regex.